An Afternoon with Judge B. Waldo: A Visionary Conservationist & Explorer

 The first evening allowed for some hiking and enjoying the local sights.
 The ridge above the campground offered wonderful views of basalt columns.
 The columns were between 80 and 100 feet in height.

-I wanted to find out more about protecting this land so I led a group of fellow hikers for an explore.
+I wanted to learn more about protecting this land so I led a group of fellow eager hikers.
 We joined several other volunteers for an extended weekend of restoration work with the Oregon Natural Desert Association (ONDA).
-During the summer months, this sensitive area can be hammered by an influx of visitors who are seeking their own interpretation of this place.
+During the summer months, this sensitive area can be hammered by an influx of visitors who are seeking their interpretation of this place.
 We were there to learn about the natural history, rebuild trails, fix up campsites, and remove some invasive plants that were taking resources from native species.

 Here are some photos of our restoration weekend:

 This is a stark and beautiful country.
 Our route was about three miles one way.
-We worked the entire distance.
+We worked the entire distance down the trail.

 Volunteers jumped to it keeping the trail open.